 This is immediately followed by a layer of crushed rock, creating a chip seal.

 The chips are pressed into place by a roller and the road is immediately usable however, the compaction and adherence of chips to the asphalt binder improves with time and routine.
 SLOW traffic is recommended.

 Crews will return within a week to sweep up loose gravel.
 If necessary, the road maintenance striping crew will replace pavement markings.

 A regulatory speed limit of 20 miles per hour will be in effect during the week following the chip seal placement.

-Adherence to this temporary speed limit will minimize the likelihood of loose, flying chips causing damage to a vehicle’s body or windshield.
+Adherence to this temporary speed limit will minimize the likelihood of loose chips causing damage to a vehicle’s body or windshield.
 Faster speeds and turning movements may also compromise the resulting quality and life expectancy of the new roadway surface.

 Snohomish County sheriff’s deputies may patrol the chip seal projects to enforce the 20 mile per hour regulatory speed limit.
 Remember, fines double in work zones.
 Slow down, and “give ‘em a break."